benmvp/slides/2022/connecttech/ts-react.md

 NOTES:
 **RESTART THE TIMER!!!!**

-- Hello there!
+- Hello everybody!
-- Excited and honored to be a part of the 10th anniversary of Connect.Tech
+- I am excited and honored to be a part of the 10th anniversary of Connect.Tech
-  * So happy to be in person
+  - So happy to be in person and see friends and hopefully make new ones
 - And welcome to "TypeScript + React = ❤️"
-  * Kinda wish I had used 🔥 instead
+  - Kinda wish I had used 🔥 instead
-  * Because that's how awesome I think the partnership is
+  - Because that's how awesome I think the partnership is

 - **Slides are available online**